nickbec10/cisco-config-generator/README.md

 Usage
 -----

-The script take 2 command line arguments; a template file to write from and a parameter file to read from.
+The script takes 2 command line arguments; a template file to write from and a parameter file to read from.
 It will output config files into a folder called output.

 ```bash